Honda Shadow: VT750C2

 In 2007 (the twenty-fifth year of the Shadow line) Honda sold three different Shadow 750 cruisers, the original chain-drive Spirit, the shaft-drive Aero and the first Spirit VT750C2.
 Canadian automotive journalist David Booth said "that the VT750C2 is essentially the mechanicals of the VT750C Aero mated to the styling of the VT750D Spirit, with a few essential tweaks."
 The C2 model inherited its 750cc engine from the Aero, with a CV carburetor for North America and a PGM-FI throttle body elsewhere.

 The VT750C2 Spirit came by its frame layout from the VT750C Aero as well, but Honda's designers adjusted the new Spirit's geometry to give it a drag-bike or chopper-style appearance.
-A wheelbase stretched to 1655 mm, a rake angle of 34°30' along with noticeable triple-tree offset gave prominence to bare forks and a 21 inch front wheel (a first for Honda cruisers).
+A wheelbase stretched to 1655 mm, a rake angle of 34°30' along with noticeable triple-tree offset gave prominence to bare forks and a 21-inch front wheel (a first for Honda cruisers).
 The chopper look was reinforced by a two-into-two exhaust system and a seat height reduced to 650 mm.

 There were two significant updates to the VT750C2 Spirit.
 From 2012, North American Spirit models eliminated the carburetor in favor of a PGM-FI throttle body.
-From 2013, a new Spirit VT750C2S model with antilock front and rear disc brakes (C-ABS) was sold alongside the VT750C2 in the USA and was the only model offered in Europe.
+From 2013, a new Spirit VT750C2S model with antilock front and rear disc brakes (C-ABS) was sold alongside the VT750C2 in the US and was the only model offered in Europe.

 Confusingly, the model code VT750C2 had already been used to identify 1997-2001 European and Australian 750 Shadows with two-tone paint.